Information for Developers

 188.8.131.52.1 A Javacard Applet is a small Java Application designed specifically for the Javacard platform.
 Such Applets usually provide persistent secure storage for a limited amount of data which can be updated at any time.

-184.108.40.206.2 The CSCS smartcard is designed with the capability for third parties to install their own Applets on smartcards of their choosing, subject to having the cardholder’s permission.
-There are two ways to use Applets with CSCS smartcards.
-One option is that some additional data about the cardholder can be put on the card such that the data can be read alongside the core CSCS data when reading a CSCS smartcard using the CSCS go smart software (free-of charge PC and smart device CSCS smartcard reader software).
-The CSCS Technology Partner can provide guidance for implementing such a solution as well as designing a suitable Applet for you.
-The second option is for you to create your own standalone Javacard Applet and card reading software.
-Again our technology partner can offer guidance for undertaking such an exercise.
+184.108.40.206.2 Third parties can install their own Applets on smartcards with the cardholder’s permission.
+Our Technology Partner can provide guidance for implementing such a solution.
 Any organisation wishing to put an Applet on CSCS smartcards will need a licence from CSCS.
 There is a one-off Applet establishment fee of £1,000 plus VAT for issuing the licence which includes the cost of developing a basic Applet.
 Thereafter, there is an annual licence fee of £500 plus VAT.
 There is no restriction on the number of CSCS smartcards on which an Applet can be deployed.